TezBaydu/Milestone-Project-3-Cooking/README.md

     - Data read by database and if correct allows user access
     - If incorrect a warning is flashed to state email or password is incorrect

-4. Password reset option.
-    - To make active member false and produce email providing alternative password to reactivate (make member true) account

-5. If in wrong section, description to direct to registration.
+4. If in wrong section, description to direct to registration.

-6. If already logged in this option is to not be available in Menu.
+5. If already logged in this option is to not be available in Menu.

-7. Menu
+6. Menu
     - Leading non-member to
         * Home
         * Register
         * Browse
         * Contact
+        * Login
     - Leading member to
         * Home
         * Browse
         * Contact
-        * View profile
+        * Profile
-        * Create new recipe
+        * Logout

 [Back to top ⇧](#introduction)